Memesls/SQL-Company-KPI-s/README.md

 # SQL-Company-KPI-s
-SQL data exploration that returns common KPIs needed by a company
+SQL data exploration that returns common KPIs needed by a company.

+The queries I ran are in the "coffee_shop_sales_db.sql" file.
+I included comments to improve their readability.
+The raw file can also be found as a .csv in the repository files.

 In this project, I: